Carrot (1 piece)

 Add Healthy Fats

-Incorporate healthy fats like avocado, nuts, or olive oil alongside carrots to slow down carbohydrate absorption.
+Incorporate healthy fats like avocado, nuts, or olive oil, which can help moderate blood sugar levels.

-Reduce the portion size of carrots you consume at one time to minimize the impact on your glucose levels.
+Reduce the portion size of carrots you consume to minimize the overall impact on your blood sugar.

 Stay Hydrated